Juantantan/BPhishTest/README.md

 There are three data import and wrangling classes, all called from the Program.cs file for speed.

 ## To do with more time
-- All 3 sets of data could be converted to datasets or mapped using class mappings, as was done with the CsvUserClassMap method in the CsvUser class
+- All 3 sets of data could be converted to datasets or mapped using class mappings, as was done here only with the CsvUserClassMap method in the CsvUser class
 - Once data mapping is done, extract all data into csv.output.josn master class.
 The benefit of the json schema is that all fields can be null and the usefullness of rows would depend on the rules chosen for different requirements
 - Add a standard logger for error handling and reporting
 - Take all code out of Program except call to governor new class
-- Generate abstract Interfaces for classes and methods
+- Generate inheritable Interfaces for classes and methods or generate abstract signature Interfaces for static classes and methods
 - Apply the 5 SOLID design pricniples: Separate classes and methods and add interfaces: Single responsibility principle, Liskov subsitution principle, Open/Closed principle, Interface segregation principle and Dependency Inversion Principle
 - Investigate whether the new .NET json wrangling libraries can do the json wrangling without using NewtonSoft.Json, which I have found easier to use last time I did json manipulation